Healthdirect Free Australian health advice you can count on.

 • washing hands thoroughly after touching the spots

 Molluscum can also be sexually transmitted.
-For adults with molluscum on the genital area, transmission to sexual partners can be minimised by using condoms and dental dams, although these do not completely stop it spreading.
+For adults with molluscum on the genital area, you can reduce the chance of spread to sexual partners by using condoms and dental dams.

 If you or your recent sexual partners become infected with molluscum, it’s a good idea to get tested for other sexually transmitted diseases (STIs).